sandyknight/yll-substance-use/README.md

 This function is from [here](https://static-content.springer.com/esm/art%3A10.1186%2F1471-2458-8-116/MediaObjects/12889_2007_1086_MOESM3_ESM.pdf)[^2].
-It uses the same basic method but applies discounting and age-weighting according to parameters calibrated and chosen in the GBD.
+It uses the same basic method but applies discounting and age-weighting.

 The formula is: